 Let’s be right – water is bad for you if you drink too much.
 So is fruit juice.
 Or coffee too.

-That said, here are the potential negative effects from green tea consumption…
+That said, here are the potential negative effects from green tea and green tea extract consumption…

 You might not tolerate the caffeine that well